FinancialPlanner1/BusinessCard/README.md

         <div class="section" id="services">
             <h2>What We Do</h2>
             <p>If your business is ready to grow, it’s time to forecast.
 We carefully map out your goals, growth engines, and targets.
-We give you access to affordable business funding that empowers business owners to prioritize sustainable growth, scale without jeopardizing day-to-day operations, and achieve long-term success.
-Our fair and flexible business funding products are purpose-built to protect your cash flow and keep your growth agenda on track.</p>
+We give you access to affordable business funding that empowers business owners to prioritize sustainable growth, scale without jeopardizing day-to-day operations, and achieve long-term success.</p>
         </div>

         <div class="section" id="about">